Find Affordable College Courses

 33% Racial-Ethnic Minorities*

 Saint Louis University is the 3rd most popular school in the nation for students seeking a bachelor's degree in medicinal and pharmaceutical chemistry.
 Each year, around 12,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $48,100 per year, while in-state graduate students, on average, pay $21,960 per year.
-For the 2020-2021 academic year, 3 bachelor's degrees were handed out to medicinal and pharmaceutical chemistry majors at SLU.
+The average in-state tuition for full-time undergraduates is $52,260 per year, while in-state graduate students, on average, pay $23,580 per year.
+During the most recent year for which we have data, 3 people received their bachelor's degree in medicinal and pharmaceutical chemistry from SLU.
 Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.

 #4